 Washington Gas participates in the EmPOWER Maryland Initiative - helping businesses, local governments and other commercial customers throughout Maryland reduce their energy consumption and save money on utility bills.
 As part of the initiative, rebates are available on high-efficiency natural gas equipment.
 Rebates provide the perfect opportunity to save on overall operating costs.

 Currently we offer high-efficiency natural gas equipment rebates for boiler systems, water and space heating, and food service.

-To learn more about the available rebates in each category, (Boiler Systems, Food Service, and Water and Space Heating) select your desired equipment category below for a full list of equipment rebates.
+To learn more about the available rebates in each category (Boiler Systems, Food Service, and Water and Space Heating), visit the Washington Gas page.

 Applications will be accepted and reviewed on a first-come, first-served basis, and Sustainable Energy staff work with the applicant to address deficiencies.